-- Happy Ending Override: The Vongola Famigilia is wiped out and everyone Tsuna loves and cares about is dead in stark contrast to the light-hearted tone of his home series' ending.
+- Happy Ending Override: The Vongola Famiglia is wiped out and everyone Tsuna loves and cares about is dead, in stark contrast to the lighthearted tone of his home series' ending.

 - Harmless Freezing: Subverted.
 Like in its home series, Zero Point Breakthrough: First Edition can cause frostbite, leaving scars all over Xanxus' body from being trapped in ice for nearly a decade and leaving Izuku's hands with minor damage despite being encased in ice for less than a minute when All Might arrived.
 The Sludge Villain's unique body composition saved him from a worse fate when Izuku finally remembered to unfreeze him a few months after the incident.

 - Hates Being Touched: Years of physical abuse from Katsuki have taken their toll on Izuku here.
 He doesn't let anyone except for his mom and Tsuna touch him without his express permission, but he ultimately just lets Toshinori ruffle his hair after he successfully cleared Dagobah Beach because of how close they've become over the past few months.
 His embarrassment and gratitude towards Uraraka for saving him from a nasty fall also cause Izuku to lower his guard as she pulls him inside.